Bell-Drummond and Muyeye build big lead for Kent

 Tawanda Muyeye and Daniel-Bell Drummond set batting milestones as Kent dominated on day two of their County Championship match with hosts Northamptonshire at Wantage Road.

-Zimbabwean Muyeye hit a stylish maiden first-class hundred complete with four huge sixes on his way to 179 while the more experienced Bell-Drummond made a career-best 271 not out, eclipsing his unbeaten 206 against Loughborough University at Canterbury seven years ago.
+Zimbabwean Muyeye hit a stylish maiden first-class hundred complete with four huge sixes on his way to 179, while Bell-Drummond hit the highest score in the County Championship this season, a career-best 271 not out to eclipse his unbeaten 206 against Loughborough University at Canterbury seven years ago.

-Bell-Drummond also set a record for a Kent batsman at Northampton, beating Frank Wooley's 217 back in 1926.
+Bell-Drummond also set a record for a Kent batsman at Northampton, beating Frank Woolley's 217 back in 1926.

 The pair added 318 for the second wicket as the visitors piled up 550-5 by stumps, a lead of 313.